DETAILED ACTION

 present the opinion and a derivation result of the first contribution for each of the anatomical regions (paragraph 224, FIGS. 15 and 16 are schematic diagrams of exemplary medical image processing application interfaces according to some embodiments of the present disclosure) (paragraph 143, the processing device 400a may determine a first ranking of the morphological characteristic value of the target region among the portion of the plurality of morphological characteristic values, and assess the condition of the organ or tissue of the target object based on the first ranking).

-While Huo discloses deriving contributions for each of the anatomical regions, Huo does not disclose expressly attaching a label to each anatomical region or deriving contributions which represents a degree of contribution of each of the anatomical regions to output of the opinion that is output from the disease opinion mode.
+While Huo discloses deriving contributions for each of the anatomical regions, Huo does not disclose expressly wherein each feature amount derivation model is a trained, attaching a label to each anatomical region or deriving contributions which represents a degree of contribution of each of the anatomical regions to output of the opinion that is output from the disease opinion mode.

 deriving, for each of the anatomical regions, a first contribution which represents a degree of contribution of each of the anatomical regions to output of the opinion that is output from the disease opinion model (paragraph 98, The contribution map in FIG. 4B shows the contribution of each ROI by coloring each voxel with the value for the ROI to which it belong).

-At the time of the effective filing date of the claimed invention, it would have obvious to a person of ordinary skill in the art to label anatomical regions and derive the degree of contribution of each of the anatomical regions to the disease opinion.
-The motivation for doing so would have been to provide the user with an explanation of what damage contributed to the prediction to be understand the diagnosis.
+Before the effective filing date of the claimed invention, it would have obvious to a person of ordinary skill in the art to train each feature derivation model, label anatomical regions and derive the degree of contribution of each of the anatomical regions to the disease opinion.
+The motivation for doing so would have been to improve the performance of the model and to provide the user with an explanation of what damage contributed to the prediction to be understand the diagnosis.
 Therefore, it would have been obvious to combine Pereira with Huo to obtain the invention as specified in claims 1, 13 and 14.

 Referring to claim 2, Huo discloses wherein the processor is configured to: